Nationality: Nationality versus national identity

 National identity is person's subjective sense of belonging to one state or to one nation.
 A person may be a national of a state, in the sense of being its citizen, without subjectively or emotionally feeling a part of that state, for example a migrant may identify with their ancestral and/or religious background rather than with the state of which they are citizens.
-Conversely, a person may feel that he belongs to one state without having any legal relationship to it.
+Conversely, a person may feel that they belong to one state without having any legal relationship to it.
 For example, children who were brought to the US illegally when quite young and grew up there while having little contact with their native country and their culture often have a national identity of feeling American, despite legally being nationals of a different country.

 Dual nationality

 Dual nationality is when a single person has a formal relationship with two separate, sovereign states.
 This might occur, for example, if a person's parents are nationals of separate countries, and the mother's country claims all offspring of the mother's as their own nationals, but the father's country claims all offspring of the father's.

 Nationality, with its historical origins in allegiance to a sovereign monarch, was seen originally as a permanent, inherent, unchangeable condition, and later, when a change of allegiance was permitted, as a strictly exclusive relationship, so that becoming a national of one state required rejecting the previous state.

 Dual nationality was considered a problem that caused a conflict between states and sometimes imposed mutually exclusive requirements on affected people, such as simultaneously serving in two countries' military forces.
 Through the middle of the 20th century, many international agreements were focused on reducing the possibility of dual nationality.
 Since then, many accords recognizing and regulating dual nationality have been formed.